Upgrading Storage Gateway

 If you are upgrading from Storage Gateway 1.0, underlying database and schema changes require you to recreate your Storage Gateway file systems.
 See Recreating Your File Systems for details.

-- Plan for downtime appropriately, as the upgrade takes some time to complete.
-The downtime varies, depending on the system resources, the number of file systems, and the number of files.
+- Plan for downtime appropriately since the upgrade takes some time to complete.
+The downtime varies depending on the system resources, the number of file systems, and the number of files.

 - Wait for any pending or ongoing write operations from the NFS client instances to complete, then unmount all file systems.

 - Wait for pending uploads to Oracle Cloud Infrastructure Object Storage to complete.
-On the Dashboard under System Status, ensure Pending Uploads show 0.
+On the Dashboard under System Status, ensure that the Pending Uploads field shows 0.